NVIDIA/TensorRT-LLM/examples/chatglm/README.md

 * Use `--gpt_attention_plugin <DataType>` to configure GPT Attention plugin (default as float16)
 * Use `--gemm_plugin <DataType>` to configure GEMM plugin (default as float16)
-* Use `--context_fmha enable` or `--context_fmha_fp32_acc enable` to enable FMHA kernels, which can provide better performance and low GPU memory occupation.
+* Use `--context_fmha enable` to enable FMHA kernels, which can provide better performance and low GPU memory occupation.
   * `--gpt_attention_plugin float16` must be used when using FMHA.
-  * `--context_fmha enable` uses FP16 accumulator, which might cause low accuracy.
-In this case, `--context_fmha_fp32_acc enable` should be used to protect accuracy at a cost of small performance drop.

 #### In-flight batching